Sarah-Bue/knit-space/README.md

 As a **guest user**, I can **view blog posts without the need to log in or register** so that **I can freely access content on the site**.
 - Blog posts are available without users needing to create an account or log in.
 - Previews of each post are available on the home page.
-- Navigation on the bottom of the page allow users to browse previews across multiple pages.
+- Navigation on the bottom of the page allows users to browse previews across multiple pages.

 As a **guest user**, I can **click on a post preview** so that **I can open the full post and read it in detail**.
 - Previews of each post are available on the home page.
 - Clicking on a preview opens a full-page view of the post.
-- A *Back* button allows users to return to their previous spot after they finish viewing the full-page post.
+- A *Back* button allows users to return to their previous spot after viewing the full-page post.

+As a **guest user**, I can **learn about Frau Wolle's knitting journey and experiences** so that **I feel connected to the community and inspired to engage with the content**.
+- The *About* page is available to view without needing to create an account or log in.
+- Users can learn more about Frau Wolle and her knitting journey by reading her short biography and viewing an image of her.

 As a **registered user**, I can **access exclusive content** so that **I can engage with the community and share information**.
-- Only registered and logged-in users can access and update their dashboard.
+- Only registered and logged-in users can access and update their Dashboard.
 - Only registered and logged-in users can create, edit, or delete posts.

+*Note:* Due to time constraints, the ability for logged-in users to create and edit comments, which was part of this User Story, has not been implemented.

 #### Account Management

 As a **guest user**, I can **create an account** so that **I can have a personalized experience and access member-only features.**.
 - Users can create an account using their email address.
 - Users are provided with feedback messages for invalid form inputs.
+- Users do not receive a confirmation email after successful registration.

-As a **registered user**, I can **log in to my account** so that **I can access my dashboard and other member-only features**.
+As a **registered user**, I can **log in to my account** so that **I can access my Dashboard and other member-only features**.
-- Users are able to log into their accounts using their username and password.
+- Users can log into their accounts using their username and password.
 - Users are redirected to the home page after logging in.
+- Logged-in users can access more sites and features than guest users, such as their Dashboard and the ability to create, edit, and delete posts.

 As a **registered user**, I can **log out of my account** so that **I can ensure my account security and privacy**.
-- Users are able to log out of their accounts.
+- Users can log out of their accounts.
 - Users need to confirm that they want to log out before being logged out.
 - Users are redirected to the home page after logging out.

 #### Dashboard Management

-As a **registered user**, I can **save posts to my dashboard** so that **I can easily access my favorite content**.
+As a **registered user**, I can **save posts to my Dashboard** so that **I can easily access my favorite content**.
-- For logged in users, a link to the dashboard is visible in the navigation bar.
+- A link to the Dashboard is visible in the navigation bar for logged-in users.
-- For logged in users, a button to save a blog post is visible on the full-page blog post.
+- A button to save a blog post is visible on the full-page blog post for logged-in users.
-- Once saved, the blog post appears on the users dashboard.
+- Once saved, the blog post will appear on the user's Dashboard.
-- A feedback message is provided to indicate a post has been saved successfully.
+- A feedback message indicates a post has been saved successfully.

 As a **registered user**, I can **rearrange my saved posts** so that **arrange my content board according to my preferences**.
 - Saved posts are presented as a list.
-- Using AJAX drag and drop, each item can be moved to a different position.
+- Using AJAX drag and drop, users can move their saved posts to a different position.
 - The new positions remain after changing between pages and logging out of the account.

-As a **registered user**, I can **delete saved blog posts from my dashboard** so that **I can manage my content board**.
+As a **registered user**, I can **delete saved blog posts from my Dashboard** so that **I can manage my content board**.
 - A *Delete* button is displayed with each saved blog post preview.
-- When clicked, the correspsonding blog post is removed from the dashboard.
+- When clicked, the corresponding blog post is removed from the Dashboard.
-- A feedback message is provided to indicate a post has been deleted successfully.
+- A feedback message indicates a post has been deleted successfully.

 As a **registered user**, I can **click on a saved post preview** so that **I can open the full post and read it in detail**.
-- Saved blogposts appear as previews on the dashboard.
+- Saved blog posts appear as previews on the Dashboard.
-- When the preview is clicked, the user is redirected to the full-page view of the post.
+- When clicking on the preview, the user is redirected to the full-page view of the post.
-- A *Back* button returns users to their dashboard from the full-page view.
+- A *Back* button returns users to their Dashboard from the full-page view.

 #### Content Management

 As a **registered user**, I can **create a new blog post** so that **I can share my knitting experiences and tips with the community**.
-- A form to create a new blogpost is available for logged in users.
+- A form to create a new blog post is available for logged-in users.
-- A WYSIWYG editor is used to create a post for a pleasant and simple user experience.
 - Users can upload an optional image to their post.
-A placeholder image will be provided where users choose to not upload a custom image.
+A placeholder image is provided where users choose not to upload a custom image.
 - Users are redirected to the full-page view of their newly created post after successful submission.

 As a **registered user**, I can **update my existing blog posts** so that **I can correct or update the content I have shared with the community**.
-- Logged in users see an *Edit* button on posts that they authored.
+- Logged-in users see an *Edit* button on posts that they authored.
-- Using a WYSIWYG editor, users can update their posts.
-- After submission, a user feedback message appears to inform users tha their post has been updated successfully.
+- After submission, a user feedback message informs users that their post has been updated successfully.
 - After submission, users are redirected to the full-page view of their updated post.

 As a **registered user**, I can **delete my blog posts** so that **I can remove content that I no longer want to share with the community**.
-- Logged in users see a *Delete* button on posts that they authored.
+- Logged-in users see a *Delete* button on posts that they authored.
-- After submission, a user feedback message appears to inform users tha their post has been deleted successfully.
+- After submission, a user feedback message informs users that their post has been deleted successfully.
 - After submission, users are redirected to the home page.

 ### Code Validation